SOME (So Others Might Eat)

 Service Area:Washington, DC

-Service Length:Long-term: Preferred year-long commitment, usually August to August.
+Service Length:Long-term: We prefer a year-long commitment, usually August to August.
 Check website for possible short-term placements.

 Requirements:Open to men and women at least 21 years of age, single/widowed/lay people/vowed religious.
 College graduates.
 No religious restrictions.
 Interview is required for long-term volunteers.
 Flexible, mature persons who want to make a difference and walk the journey with the poor.

-Living Arrangements:Volunteers live in community with other volunteers.
+Living Arrangements:Volunteers live in community with other volunteers at our volunteer house.

 Program Size:Volunteer house has capacity for five volunteers in close community living.